Victoria Vaughan Dickson, Ph.D., RN, FAHA, FHFSA, FAAN, Dean

 Faculty reserve the right to recommend a student’s withdrawal from the program for reasons of health.

-All students are required to have their own laptop computer with wireless capability prior to the start of second semester sophomore year for baccalaureate students and prior to the start of the CEIN/B.S. program.
+All students are required to have their own laptop computer with wireless capability at the start of their first year for baccalaureate students and prior to the start of the CEIN/B.S. program for CEIN/B.S. students.
+See current student handbook for laptop technical specifications.

 Under the provisions of Sec.
 19a-14(a) of the Connecticut General Statutes, as amended by Public Act 86-365, the Department of Public Health and Addiction Services of the State of Connecticut may deny licensure to applicants who have been convicted of a felony or are addicted to drugs or alcohol.
 Copies of this law are available in the School of Nursing Admission and Enrollment Services Office.
 Students are responsible for being aware of what the licensure requirements are in the State in which they intend to apply for a license.